 Congratulations, you will start a new adventure in France!
-If you are moving soon, you know there is a ton of things to do, don't be afraid!
-With experiences on expatriation and moving across the globe, we have also faced many moves in an unknown country.
-We know how it can be challenging to set up in a new country with a different organization, culture, and language.
-Want to know our best tips to help you get organized and sail as smoothly as possible through your moving process?
+If you are moving soon, you know that there are a ton of things to do, but don't worry, we are here to help you!
+With experiences on expatriation and moving across the globe, we have faced many moves to unknown cities and countries.
+We know that it can be challenging to set up a new place with a different culture and language, and yet still feel home.
+Do you want to know our best tips to help you get organised and sail as smoothly as possible through your moving process?
 Read on!

 4 months before

-- Book your plane ticket (once the immigration permits obtained);
+- Book your plane ticket (once the immigration permits are obtained);

-- Check that your passport and those of your family will be valid for the departure;
+- Check that your and your family members' passports are valid for the departure;

 - Establish an expense budget for your departure and the first three months of arrival;